Applying for a Research Degree

 This information will help you with the application process to become a research student.

 The admission points for research degree applicants are October and February of each academic session.
-Please note that the application deadline for February 2013 entry has now passed.
+Please note that the application deadline for February 2017 entry has now passed.
+If you select the February option on either application or submission, the system will default your application to 1 February 2018 entry.
 The next entry points are:

 Doctorate Routes Available